Useful advice on honey jar labelling

 e.g. 'Irish Honey' must come from Ireland and ‘Nottinghamshire Honey' must come from within the county of Nottinghamshire

-A durability indication in the form of a 'best before' date must be given.
-Honey that is intended to have a shelf life in excess of three months is required to be marked with at least a month and a year.
+A 'best before' date must be given.
+Honey that is intended to have a shelf life in excess of three months is required to be marked with a best before date.

 Lot marking